nxskok/pasias/docs/24-pcfa.md

 The weather in this part of the world tends to come from the southwest.
 Now you see why Porto gets so much rain!
-If you know your soccer teams, La Coru\~{n}a in north-western Spain would have been a good choice too (their team Deportivo also plays in blue and white striped shirts, and the climate is likely to be similar).
+If you know your soccer teams, La Coruna in north-western Spain would have been a good choice too (their team Deportivo also plays in blue and white striped shirts, and the climate is likely to be similar).